 When it comes to splitters, versatility is important.
 You need to consider the features that are most important to you.
 Here are some value-added features that will enhance the efficiency of your sampling process.

 Hoppers with gate release feature - This is the best feature available for a sample splitter because it holds all materials in the hopper until they’re properly distributed and leveled.
-The gate-release hopper reduces human error that occurs when material is poured unevenly into an open hopper, and flows through a portion of the available chutes.
+The gate-release hopper reduces human error that occurs when the material is poured unevenly into an open hopper and flows through a portion of the available chutes.